Howell Cobb: American Civil War

-Cobb joined the Confederate army and was commissioned as colonel of the 16th Georgia Infantry.
-He was appointed a brigadier general on February 13, 1862, and assigned command of a brigade in what became the Army of Northern Virginia.
-Between February and June 1862, he represented the Confederate authorities in negotiations with Union officers for an agreement on the exchange of prisoners of war.
+Cobb joined the Confederate States Army in Summer 1861 and was commissioned as colonel of the 16th Georgia Infantry Regiment.
+He was promoted to brigadier general on February 13, 1862, and assigned command of a brigade in the Army of Northern Virginia.
+Between February and June 1862, Cobb represented the Confederate government in negotiations with Union commanders for an agreement on the exchange of prisoners of war.
 His efforts in these discussions contributed to the Dix-Hill Cartel accord reached in July 1862.

-Cobb saw combat during the Peninsula Campaign and the Seven Days Battles.
-Cobb's brigade played a key role in the fighting during the Battle of South Mountain, especially at Crampton's Gap, where it arrived at a critical time to delay a Union advance through the gap, but at a bloody cost.
-His men also fought at the subsequent Battle of Antietam.
+Cobb commanded his brigade during the Peninsula campaign and Seven Days Battles, and during the Maryland campaign the brigade played a key role at the Battle of South Mountain, where it arrived at a critical time to delay a Union advance through Crampton's Gap but suffered heavy casualties in doing so.
+Cobb and his brigade subsequently fought at the Battle of Antietam.

 In October 1862, Cobb was detached from the Army of Northern Virginia and sent to the District of Middle Florida.
 He was promoted to major general on September 9, 1863, and placed in command of the District of Georgia and Florida.
-He suggested the construction of a prisoner-of-war camp in southern Georgia, a location thought to be safe from Union incursions.
-This idea led to the creation of the infamous Andersonville prison.

-When William T. Sherman's armies entered Georgia during the 1864 Atlanta campaign and subsequent March to the Sea, Cobb commanded the Georgia Reserve Corps as a general.
-In the spring of 1865, with the Confederacy clearly waning, he and his troops were sent to Columbus, Georgia to help oppose Wilson's Raid.
-He led the hopeless Confederate resistance in the Battle of Columbus, Georgia on Easter Sunday, April 16, 1865.
+Cobb suggested the construction of a prisoner-of-war camp in southern Georgia, a location thought to be safe from Union incursions.
+This led to the creation of Andersonville Prison.
+When Union army forces under Major General William T. Sherman invaded Georgia during the 1864 Atlanta campaign which was followed by Sherman's March to the Sea, Cobb opposed the invasions in command of the Georgia Reserve Corps.
+In the spring of 1865, with the Confederacy clearly waning, he was sent with his troops to Columbus, Georgia to assist in resisting Wilson's Raid.
+Cobb was subsequently defeated at the Battle of Columbus on, April 16, 1865.